EllaBrands/stanDev/Stan-Docker-Image-Plans.md

 This page serves to collect ideas for an official Stan Docker image.
-In a first step the use cases and requirements should be defined from which the technical implementation should be derived from.

-# Use cases
+# Use-cases

-- Easy deployable (Docker)!
+- Self-contained environment for teaching
+- Reference stack to build upon for doing reproducible research
 - Debugging and development of Stan by developers
-- Reference platform for running Stan models in a reproducible manner (maybe use some Ubuntu LTS as basis?)
-- Persistency / interaction with host system
+- Automated build and test system

-- Harmonize interfaces (compiler & compiler settings)
-- Rapid availability with each release (maybe even a dev version supporting to create the image from git hashes)
-- Integration with Jenkins?
-- RStan image should integrate the base Stan docker image and the Rocker project ideally, see https://hub.docker.com/u/rocker/
+The question is how exactly the group satisfies a particular use case when the `Stan` project offers so many options to potential users.
+It might make more sense to think about how technical implementations map onto use-cases, with the hope to minimize the number of different images we would need to maintain.

+- An interactive session like `JupyterHub` or `Rstudio server` would be invaluable in a class but unnecessary when trying to do integration testing.
+- Applied researchers using one of the R interfaces would likely want a number of other `Stan` connected R packages, while those adding functionality to `Stan Math` probably don't need `posterior` or `loo`.

+## Important Questions
+- Which interfaces and components in StanDev should get their own dedicated image?
+- Should pre-compiled be included?
+- Which existing Docker software stack(s) should these containers build upon?

-# Features
+# Desired Features
 - fast compiles (clang?)
 - different compiler settings for modelling or Stan development
 - support for compilation with ccache to speedup re-compilation
 - persistency through Docker volumes(?) or local mounts
-- pre-deploy Stan libraries such as the TBB, boost?
+- pre-deploy Stan libraries such as the TBB, boost
 - MPI enable / disabled
+- Integration with Jenkins
+- Integration with Rocker project
+- Integration with JupyterHub
+- Rapid availability with each release (maybe even a dev version supporting to create the image from git hashes)